Testbytes IN website

 3) Prioritize Test Areas

-It is always better to start testing from the areas of the application that is the most used by the end-users or customers.
+It is always better to start testing in the areas of the application that are most used by end-users or customers.
 This helps in securing the important features and reporting any bug beforehand.

 4) Roughly Plan The Test Plan